vmware/vic-product/docs/user_doc/vic_overview/intro_to_vic_engine.md

 VCHs are deployed as resource pools.
 The resource pool provides a useful visual parent-child relationship in the vSphere Client so that you can easily identify the container VMs that are provisioned into a VCH.
 You can also specify resource limits on the resource pool.
 You can provision multiple VCHs onto a single ESXi host, into a resource pool, or into a vCenter Server cluster.

-**NOTE**: Clusters that do not implement VMware vSphere Distributed Resource Scheduler (DRS) do not support resource pools.
-If you deploy a VCH to a cluster on which DRS is disabled, the VCH is created in a VM folder, rather than in a resource pool.
-This restricts your ability to configure resource usage limits on the VCH.
-It is strongly recommended that DRS is enabled on clusters to which you deploy VCHs.

 ## The VCH Endpoint VM <a id="endpoint"></a>

-The VCH endoint VM is the VM that runs inside the VCH resource pool or folder.
+The VCH endoint VM is the VM that runs inside the VCH resource pool.
 There is a 1:1 relationship between a VCH and a VCH endpoint VM.
 The VCH endpoint VM provides the following functions:

 - Runs the services that a VCH requires.
 - Provides a secure remote API to a client.